You can register for the test in 55 days

-If you live abroad or are not registered as living in a specific municipality you need to check with a local authority if you can take the test at one of its test centres.
+Many test centres only accept residents of their municipality (kommune).
+If your live abroad or do not have a registered address in a Norwegian municipality, you need to check with the local authority if you can take the test at one of its test centres.
 You must do this BEFORE registering for the test.

 Tests cannot be taken abroad.